corcel-api/proxy.openvalidator/README.md

 - Domain on Cloudflare for the proxy
 - Validator server registered on the network
 - API server serving any kind of API that requires access to the network
-- Proxy that supports `connect` metjhod
+- Proxy that supports `connect` method

 ## Step-by-step Guide